Last Updated on

 That’s what makes it HD worthy.

-ED stands for Extra Low Dispersion Glass – that’s a whole lotta definition for just two little letters… this seems to be fitting of the “I’m bigger than I actually look” theme of the compact Legend Ultra HD bino.
+ED stands for Extra Low Dispersion Glass – that’s a whole lotta definition for just two little letters… this seems to be fitting of the “I’m bigger than I actually look” theme of the compact Legend Ultra HD binocular.

 By reducing dispersion to prevent chromatic aberration by therefore preventing the different positions of the different wavelengths of light as it passes through the optical axis to the lens…. gotcha!

-Without getting into all the science and techy stuff that’ll probably bore you to death, ED glass on this bino basically means that you’re going to get as little chromatic aberration as possible that significantly affects color fringing or color distortion around your image or target.
+Without getting into all the science and techy stuff that’ll probably bore you to death, ED glass on this binocular basically means that you’re going to get as little chromatic aberration as possible that significantly affects color fringing or color distortion around your image or target.

 In fact, all you should be seeing is HD quality – definitely not an image that looks like something from a box TV from the 1950s.